tonymm81/table_project/README.md

 - I change the logging level to warning, so the files is not growing so big.

 - I also add some error handling to this application where is file handling.
-I also add the error logging there
+I also add the error logging there.
+- I made this service to etc/systemd/system/flaskserver.service what starts the pythonserver with gunicorn so this should be more stable solution than use it in develope mode.

+## version 129
+- I add the functionalies to shutdown this server from phone and refresh the devices.json file from phone.
+This new feature calls the broadlink own device search and refresh the devices.json